coverclock/com-diag-hazer/README.md

 # Functional Tests

+* bu353s4 - script that uses gpstool to exercise the USGlobalSat BU-353S4 receiver.
+* gn803g - script that uses gpstool to exercise the TOPGNSS GN-803G receiver.
-* gr701w -script that uses gpstool to exercise the NaviSys GR701W device.
+* gr701w - script that uses gpstool to exercise the NaviSys GR701W receiver.
+* sirfstar4 - script that uses gpstool to exercise any SiRF Star 4 receiver.
-* ublox7 - script that uses gpstool to exercise any ublox7 device.
+* ublox7 - script that uses gpstool to exercise any Ublox 7 device.
+* ublox8 - script that uses gpstool to exercise any Ublox 8 device.

 # Help